 23 October 2007

-Theo Walcott scored twice in this match – his first two goals in the Champions League and he remains the youngest English player to score a brace in the competition at 18 years, 221 days old.
+Theo Walcott scored twice – his first two goals in the Champions League, and he remains the youngest English player to score a brace in the competition at 18 years, 221 days old.
 Only Jude Bellingham, Jadon Sancho (both for Borussia Dortmund) and Alex Oxlade-Chamberlain have netted a goal while younger than Walcott in the UCL of all Englishmen.